Adnanian-Order/adnanian-portfolio-v3-client/README.md

 With those significant improvements in the styling, my website looks much cleaner.

+### Details from Previous Versions

 #### Version 2.1.1

 - Included more skills in the skills section:
   - Ubuntu
   - Bash
   - Vite.js
   - Visual Studio Code
   - Android
   - Windows 11
   - GitHub
   - Markdown

 - Corrected typos and grammatical mistakes.

 #### Version 2.1.2

 - Included more skills in the skills section:
   - TypeScript (after completing two TypeScript LinkedIn courses, and I plan to complete more).
   - Microsoft SQL Server
   - Oracle
   - Apple
   - Linux
   - Raspberry Pi
   - Apple Safari
   - Chrome
   - Google
   - Internet Explorer 10 (although nobody uses it anymore).
   - LinkedIn

 - Moved the most releveant skills of the tech stack to the top of the skills section.